James Mulwana

-James Mulwana (24 July 1936 – 15 January 2013), was a Ugandan businessman.
+James Mulwana (24 July 1936 – 15 January 2013) was a Ugandan businessman.
 He was the Group chairman and chief executive officer of the Mulwana Group of Companies, a diverse business conglomerate with interests in dairy farming, plastics, manufacturing, and real estate.
 From 1992 until his death in 2013, Mulwana served as a non-executive director on the board of directors of Standard Chartered Uganda, the second-largest commercial bank in the country, by assets.
-From 1998 until 2013, he served as the chairman of that board.
+From 1998 until 2013, he was the chairman of that board.
 At the time of his death, he was listed as one of the wealthiest individuals in Uganda.

-Background and education
+Early life and education

-He was born in Buganda on 24 July 1936.
+James Mulwana was born in Buganda on 24 July 1936.
 He attended Mengo Senior School, in northwestern Kampala, Uganda's capital and largest city.
 Later, he studied at Aggrey Memorial School, also in Kampala.
-At an early age, he began engaging in import and export activities.
+At an early age, he began engaging in import and export.
 In 1961, at the age of 25, he started his first formal company, Associated Battery Manufacturers Limited, in partnership with Chloride (UK) Plc..